Highway 106 to County Road D:

 What we didn’t like:

-BARRY: I really thought there’d be more canopy because the take-out is deceiving – it’s quite dense.
+BARRY: I really thought there’d be more canopy because the take-out is quite dense but that’s actually quite deceiving.
 Looking east, all you see are trees.
 In fact, I assumed we’d encounter a lot of deadfall.
 That was until Trevor told me exactly how this river/area is used, which is mostly for hunting.
 And for hunting in a marsh, they use their big flat boats to scout duck blinds (and why you’ll see saw signs on deadfall because those boats need access to get their duck-call on).

 Also, since Google Maps isn’t alway accurate, and the satellite view for this trip looked especially strange like it was shot from the dark side of the moon, I didn’t really trust what I was seeing, but it is correct.
 The Scuppernong really is unique in that it’s almost completely channelized.
 It was wishful thinking that it would be anything different.